See more information about the survey and your personal data

 Since 1923, Wakefield Museums and Castles has collected over 110,000 fascinating objects that illustrate the history of the Wakefield District from the distant past to the present day.
 Our collections are full of stories and treasures: from a Guyanese caiman to sweet-filled glass walking sticks; from the UK’s first secret ballot box to the oldest wall-mounted post box; from rhubarb and liquorice to coal mining and glass making; and from rugby league to the locally made 1966 World Cup footballs.

-Visit our Discover the Extraordinary blog to see more from our collection and explore resources created for you to enjoy at home or at school.
+Discover the Extraordinary blog to see more from our collection and explore resources created for you to enjoy at home or at school.